raviocom/datadog-downtime-action/README.md

 Create a downtime for 5 minutes that will affect only the monitor with the ID `123456`.

+For more information about scopes, see the [Datadog downtime documentation](https://docs.datadoghq.com/monitors/notify/downtimes/?tab=bymonitorname#downtime-scope).

 ```yaml
 - uses: brookke/datadog-downtime-action@v1
   downtime-minutes: 5